Welcome Research Experience Code CV

 I am an Economist at the Federal Reserve Bank of Kansas City.
 In that role,

 I serve Esther George and Jon Willis in the policymaking process and conduct research on the macroeconomy.

 This site provides details on my current research.
-My current work examines the effects of central bank forward guidance on the macroeconomy.
+My current work examines the effects of central bank communication on the macroeconomy.

 My FRB-KC Webpage